frederic-perez/AmE-dictionary/data/idioms.md

 __close, but no cigar__ Close, but not enough to win or succeed.
 __closed-minded__ :dart:
 __cloud nine__ :dart::two: A state of extreme happiness.
 Typically appears in the phrase “on cloud nine.” _Ever since Mary got her promotion at work, she’s been on cloud nine.
 I don’t think I’ve ever seen her happier!_
-__cloud of suspicion__ A general sentiment of suspicion of wrongdoing or illegality.
+__cloud of suspicion__ :two: A general sentiment of suspicion of wrongdoing or illegality. _There’s a cloud of suspicion in work after it came to light that someone has been stealing from the cash registers._
 __cloud the issue__ :two: To obfuscate or distract from the topic at hand by introducing irrelevant or misleading information. _Politicians are always clouding the issue during debates by pointing out their opponents’ history in other issues._
 __clout list__ :two: A secret list of people who, through advantageous connections and relationships with people of affluence, authority, or political influence, are given preferential consideration during an admissions or appointments process. _Even though he didn’t do well in school, his father’s connections to state senators and local politicians enabled him to be put on the university’s clout list, and he eventually gained admission._
+__clusterfuck__ _rude slang_ A chaotic situation rife with problems. _Oh, the dinner party was a total clusterfuck—the roast was dry, the toilet overflowed, and everyone argued about politics._ __2__ _vulgar slang_ A group sexual encounter. _No, I’ve never taken part in a clusterfuck—have you?_
 __clutch (one’s)/the pearls__ To react in a scandalized or mortified manner to once-salacious but now relatively common things, events, situations, etc. _Parents should try not to clutch the pearls every time their teenagers come out of their room dressed outrageously—it only makes them want to push the envelope even further._
 __coast along__ :two: To proceed with little effort. _Because the route was mostly downhill, the car just coasted along._
 __cock in the henhouse__ The only male in an all-female environment. _Getting a male teacher is a big deal when you go to an all-girls school!
 Finally, a cock in the henhouse!_